d2xi/codility_/README.md

 # codility_
-My solutions for Codility_ Developer Training tasks.
+What is the purpose of your project?
+It aims to capture my solutions and insights gained from completing Codility Developer Training challenges.